Back

 How many ISAs are you allowed?

-You can open one of each type of ISA every tax year – so one Cash ISA, one Stocks and Shares ISA, and so on.
+You can open multiple types of ISA every tax year – so Cash ISAs, Stocks and Shares ISAs, and so on.
 But remember, all your ISA savings added together shouldn’t go over your annual ISA allowance of £20,000.

 What happens if you go over your ISA allowance?

-ISAs are a great way to save some cash without the taxman dipping into your earnings.
+ISAs are a great way to save some cash without having to pay any tax.
 Just keep an eye on those limits and rules, and you’re good to go!

-**The tax treatment depends on the individual circumstances of each customer and may be subject to change in the future.
+The tax treatment depends on the individual circumstances of each customer and may be subject to change.

 You may also be interested in